lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         "CDA: Compression Decompression Action.";
     }
     list comp-decomp-action-value {
-      key "position";
+      key "index";
       uses tv-struct;
       description
         "CDA arguments, based on a TV structure, in order to allow for several arguments.
 The CDAs specified in RFC 8724 require no argument.";
     }
   }